 Soil Morphology along the Toposequence

 The soils along the Orile-Igbon/Gambari toposequence exhibited clear morphological variations corresponding to topographic position, highlighting the influence of slope on soil formation and properties.
 The study focused on three pedons representing upper slope (Pedon 001), middle slope (Pedon 002), and lower slope (Pedon 003) positions.
 Horizon depths varied across the toposequence, with surface horizons (A1) ranging from 0–29 cm on the upper slope, 0–22 cm on the middle slope, and 0–35 cm on the lower slope.
-The A1 horizons in all profiles were generally friable and well-structured, being single-grain to very fine crumb, non-sticky, and loose, which indicates well-aerated topsoil conducive to root penetration and seedling emergence (Brady & Weil, 2017).
+The A1 horizons in all profiles were generally friable and relatively well-structured, being single-grain to very fine crumb, non-sticky, and loose, which indicates well-aerated topsoil conducive to root penetration and seedling emergence (Brady & Weil, 2017).

 Soil Colour and Organic Matter